Q: Hello! I would love a hair change, but I just don't know what would look good on me.

-My hair doesn't respond to curling at all, unless I use no-heat curlers.
+My hair doesn't respond well to curling.
 I have tried to perm it, but it falls after only a few days.
 I've also tried holding sprays, curling irons, pin curls and hot rollers, and within 10 minutes, my hair is so straight that it looks as if I used a straightening iron.
 No-heat curlers seem to work well—I don't even need hairspray—but the curls have a bit of a mind of their own.

 A: Megan, you certainly have tried a lot of colours.